hannahfryer/TopDEG-pipeline/README.md

 ```bash
 python significant_gene_info_retrieval.py --input significant_genes.csv
 ```
 #### Output
 The following files will be generated:
 - **`top_100_genes.csv`**: A ranked list of the top 100 genes by log2 fold change.
 - **`top_100_gene_details.csv`**: Detailed metadata for the top 100 genes retrieved from the NCBI Gene database.
+### Notes
+- Replace 'organism_name' with diferent organism if using other database

 ---